1-800-258-9182

 Interesting Facts

-• There is considerable sexual dimorphism (physical differences) between genders.
-Females are very drab in color and appearance while males are larger, brightly colored, and have a “train” feathers.
-Peacocks in captivity are sometimes selectively
+There is considerable sexual dimorphism (physical differences) between genders.
+Females are very drab in color and appearance while males are larger, brightly colored, and have a “train” of feathers.

-• Male peacocks are well known for their train.
+Peacocks are well known for their train.
 This is the long (78-90 in) extravagantly colored feathers with eye markings.
 It makes up about 60% of the bird’s body weight.
 Peacocks use their colorful train in mating rituals and courtship displays.
-A male peacock sheds and regrows its train annually.
+A peacock sheds and regrows its train annually.

 Conservation Status